datawire/ambassador-docs/docs/emissary/pre-release/howtos/configure-communications.md

 ### Using Labels to Associate `AmbassadorHost`s and `AmbassadorListener`s

-In the examples above, every `AmbassadorHost` is associated with every `AmbassadorListener`.
-You can use Kubernetes labels to restrict this association.
+In the examples above, the `AmbassadorListener`s all associate with any `AmbassadorHost` in their namespace.
+In this example, we will use Kubernetes labels to control the association instead.

 Here, we'll listen for HTTP to `foo.example.com` on port 8888, and for either HTTP or HTTPS to `bar.example.com` on port 9999 (where we'll redirect HTTP to HTTPS).
 Traffic to `baz.example.com` will work on both ports, and we'll route HTTP for it rather than redirecting.

 ```yaml
 ---